quiltdata/quilt/README.md

     - `push`es packages to the registry
     - `pull`s packages from the registry

-To learn more about the high-level goals of Quilt, visit [docs.quiltdata.com](https://docs.quiltdata.com/).
+For a demo and further information the high-level goals of Quilt, visit [docs.quiltdata.com](https://docs.quiltdata.com/).

-## Demo
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bKIV1GUVLPc" frameborder="0" allowfullscreen></iframe>

 ## Implementationn
 * Flask